 4. Save Something Every Month

 Since you now know where your money goes, the next step is to evaluate how you spend your money and look for areas to save.
 Regardless of the amount, try to save something every month.
 Do you order food every day?
 Cook more at home.
+Shopping at the right places can help save money on foodstuff.
 Do you spend so much on data subscriptions?
 Try to take a hobby so you spend less time online.
 Whatever it is, you may need to change some of your spending habits to achieve this.